A Degeneracy Framework for Scalable Graph Autoencoders: Empirical Analysis

 \subsection{Experimental Setting}

-\paragraph{Datasets.} We provide experiments on the three medium-size graphs used in \cite{kipf2016-2}: Cora ($n = 2,708$ and $m = 5,429$), Citeseer ($n = 3,327$ and $m = 4,732$) and Pubmed ($n=19,717$ and $m =44,338$), and on two large graphs from Stanford's SNAP project\footnote{\href{http://snap.stanford.edu/data/index.html}{http://snap.stanford.edu/data/index.html}}: the Google web graph ($n = 875,713$ and $m=4,322,051$) and the US Patent citation networks ($n = 2,745,762$ and $m = 13,965,410$).
-Details, statistics and full $k$-core decompositions of these graphs are reported in Annex 1.
-Cora, Citeseer and Pubmed's nodes have bag-of-words features.
-Graphs are unweighted and we ignore edges' potential directions.
+\paragraph{Datasets.} We provide experiments on the three medium-size graphs used by Kipf~and~Welling~\cite{kipf2016-2}: Cora ($n = 2,708$ and $m = 5,429$), Citeseer ($n = 3,327$ and $m = 4,732$) and Pubmed ($n=19,717$ and $m =44,338$); and on two large graphs from Stanford's SNAP project: the Google web graph ($n = 875,713$ and $m=4,322,051$) and the US Patent citation network ($n = 2,745,762$ and $m = 13,965,410$).
+Details, statistics, and $k$-core decompositions of these graphs are reported in Annex 1.
+Nodes from Cora, Citeseer, and Pubmed have bag-of-words feature vectors.
+All graphs are unweighted and, as in \cite{kipf2016-2}, we ignore the~edges'~directions.

 \paragraph{Tasks.}